Flag2Runner/PolarCordToCartCordTool/README.md

-# Maya Polar Cord Tool
+# Maya Polar Coordinates to Cartesian Coordinates Tool
 ## Introduction:
 This is a tool I developed to help with the placing and moving of objects in polar cordinate space